yash-sharma1/docs-site/docs/encoding.md

 Binary encoding is a variant of Google protocol buffer.
 The bytes are layed out in the below sequence:

-1. a [varint](https://developers.google.com/protocol-buffers/docs/encoding#varints) encoded integer - it contains the length of the encoded bytes for the object.
+1. a [varint](https://developers.google.com/protocol-buffers/docs/encoding#varints) encoded integer - it contains the length of the encoded bytes for the object, which is showed as `SIZE-OF-ENCODED` in the below structs.
+Please note it contains the length of encoded bytes and also the type prefix (below), but not itself, e.g. if the encoded msg is 20 bytes, then the length would be 20+4 = 24, while 4 is the type prefix bytes.
 2. an object type prefix of 4-8 bytes - For different type of objects, there would be different type prefixes, and they are showed as in the below specific objects (data structures).
-3. a binary encoded object - the encoding is mostly the same as protocol buffer encoding mechnism, except the embedded fields of complex type:
+3. a binary encoded object - the encoding is mostly the same as protocol buffer encoding mechanism, except the embedded fields of complex type:
-    - to encode array of some specific types, a length in varint and an object type prefix would be added ahead of the real encoding
     - to encode data field of some specific types, an object type prefix for the field would be added ahead of the real encoding.
+4. repeated (array) Encoding - it is the same as google protocol buffer, while encoding of the object/struct may contain the type prefix as showed below.

 ## Binance Chain Encoding Types